jdillard/personal-site/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 1. Custom Javascript and CSS
 2. Custom theme.conf Variables
+3. Changing the code highlighting styles
-3. Using html_context Variables
+4. Using html_context Variables
-4. Adding Deploy, Edit, and Feedback Buttons
+5. Adding Deploy, Edit, and Feedback Buttons
-5. Using a javascript Based Feedback Form
+6. Using a javascript Based Feedback Form

 ## 1. Custom Javascript and CSS